 What Are the Defenses for Driving Under The Influence?

 Once you know the penalties you may face for a DUI, it is important to focus on how to avoid them.
-The specifics of your case often define these defenses.
+The specifics of your case often define these defenses — and this is where working with an experienced San Diego DUI attorney can make all the difference.

 However, there are some common defenses that often apply to DUI cases in California.
 While each case warrants a uniquely tailored defense, the basic DUI defenses below may serve as a starting point to crafting your own defense.